-The bill's memo in support states that this legislation "is necessary to reduce emissions of toxic air contaminants in New York State and lessen their impact in low income [communities] and communities of color."
+The sponsor's memo in support states that this legislation "is necessary to reduce emissions of toxic air contaminants in New York State and lessen their impact in low income [communities] and communities of color."

 We fully respect the concerns expressed in this legislation regarding the impact of air emission.
-However, we believe this legislation is unnecessary as it largely overlaps existing state statutory and regulatory requirements that have effectively controlled air toxic emissions to the point where few major sources remain in the state.
-At most, we see this legislation as requiring well-established procedural and technical guidance for the regulation of major sources of air toxics to be adopted as formal regulation.
+However, we believe this legislation is unnecessary as it largely overlaps existing state statutory and regulatory requirements that have effectively controlled air toxic emissions to the point where few "major" air toxics emissions sources are operating in New York State.
+In large part, this legislation would require that the DEC's well-established procedural and technical guidance for the regulation of major sources of air toxics be adopted as formal regulation.
 Even so, the underpinnings of the state's air toxics program has been set in statute and regulations for decades.
-Similar legislation (S.4371-D/A.6150-B) was vetoed in 2022, with the veto message saying that the bill was "duplicative, unnecessary and could divert state resources from implementing other crucial programs to protect New Yorkers."
+Similar legislation was vetoed in 2022 (see S.4371-D/A.6150-B, veto message #96), with the veto message saying that the bill was "duplicative, unnecessary and could divert state resources from implementing other crucial programs to protect New Yorkers."